21 Feb Where should you register / transfer your domain name?

 Registering a domain name is an exciting start of a new project but you need to make sure to register your domain name with a trustworthy domain name provider.
 Similarly, if you recently changed your hosting provider, you might be wondering where you should transfer your domain name to so you don’t have to worry about losing it.

-While there are a lot of places to choose to register or transfer your domain names, we have three preferred registrars we recommend.
+While there are a lot of places to choose to register or transfer your domain names, we have two preferred registrars we recommend.
 In this post, we’ll explain what to look for when it comes to domain name registrars and share our recommendations for where to register or transfer your domain name to.

 What to look for in a domain name registrar?